openSUSE/yomi/README.md

   If `yes`, the configuration and cetificates of the new minion will be the same that the current minion that is activated.
-This will copy the minion configuration, certificates and grains.
+This will copy the minion configuration, certificates and grains, together with the cached modules and states that are usually synchronized before a highstate.

   This option will be replaced in the future with more detailed ones.